srushti-714/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_7_Lab.md

    New-AzRoleDefinition -InputFile $HOME/roledefinition30311.json
    ```

-1. From the Cloud Shell pane, run the following to verify that the role was created successfully:
+1. From the Cloud Shell pane, run the following to verify that the role was created successfully.
+Please make sure to replace the Deployment-id, you can find the Deployment-id from the environment details page.

    ```powershell
    Get-AzRoleDefinition -Name 'Virtual Machine Operator Deployment-id (Custom)'
    ```

-    >**Note** :Make sure to replace the Deployment-id.
-You can find the Deployment-id from the environment details page.

 1. Close the Cloud Shell pane.